The objective is to resolve disputes in a simple, affordable, and timely manner.

 6 | 5 | 4 | |||

-The legal implications when the Minimum Wage Order 2022 is gazetted are as follows:
+The legal implications when the PGM 2024 is gazetted are:

-The Minimum Wage Order 2020 is revoked.
-However, any legal proceedings, prosecutions, or investigations initiated under the Minimum Wage Order 2020 shall continue until completion.
+i).
+The PGM 2022 is revoked.
+However, any legal proceedings, prosecutions, or investigations initiated under the PGM 2022 will continue until completion; and

-All contracts and Collective Agreements shall take into account all provisions in the Minimum Wage Order 2022.
+ii) All service contracts and collective agreements must take into account all provisions under the PGM 2024.

 No, this is contrary to the law.